top of page

 • Providing nurturing touch when the body and spirit need gentle care

-What to Expect During a Session
+What to Expect During a Hospice or Palliative Care Massage Session

-The goal of a massage therapy session for someone receiving hospice or palliative care support is to provide comfort – not to fix or change anything.
+The goal of a massage therapy session for someone receiving hospice or palliative care support is to provide comfort, not to fix or change anything.
 First and foremost, the massage therapist will communicate with the client, family, and care team as necessary.
 Sessions may take place in the client’s home, hospice facility, or hospital.

 Abundant Life Wellness offers hospice/palliative care massage therapy sessions outside our office and in client homes based on individual need.
 Clients or caregivers must call to schedule an appointment in the home.